 Address: Eteläranta, 00130 Helsinki, Finland

-The Verkkokauppa.com is a store offering the home appliances, electronics, and sports goods.
-It also has a 24-hour kiosk, gaming café, number of restaurants and a terrace with beautiful views of the city.Address: Tyynenmerenkatu 11, 00220 Helsinki, Finland
+The Verkkokauppa.com store is located in the heart of Helsinki, next to the West Harbor.
+It offers home appliances, electronics, and sports goods.
+It also has a 24-hour kiosk, a gaming café, restaurants and a terrace with beautiful views of the city.Address: Tyynenmerenkatu 11, 00220 Helsinki, Finland

-The market is open from Monday to Sunday and presents about 150 stalls and kiosks selling clothes, antiques, used products, handicrafts, fresh vegetables and fruits and many other exciting stuff.
+Also known as the Hietsu among the locals, this is one of the most popular markets in Helsinki.
+It is held on weekends at the Hietalahti square in the summer months.
+It contains around 150 stalls and kiosks selling clothes, antiques, used products, handicrafts, fresh vegetables and fruits and many more exciting stuff.
 You can also taste Finnish delicacies like tori kahvit, korvapuusti and munkki.Address: Lönnrotinkatu 34, 00180 Helsinki, Finland